 An autoimmune condition called alopecia areata results in hair loss on the scalp and occasionally other body areas.
 In this illness, the immune system unintentionally targets hair follicles, upsetting the regular cycle of hair growth and resulting in tiny, circular patches of hair loss.
 Although it frequently starts in childhood or adolescence, alopecia areata can afflict anyone of any age, gender, or race.
 The condition varies in severity; some people only have slight hair thinning, while others may lose all of their body’s hair (alopecia universalis) or just the scalp (alopecia totalis).
 Hair loss typically happens abruptly and can be erratic, with intervals of hair growth interspersed with new hair loss episodes.

-• Although the precise etiology of alopecia areata is unknown, it is generally thought to be an autoimmune condition.
-The immune system typically defends the body against diseases, but in alopecia areata, immune system cells unintentionally target hair follicles.
+Although the precise etiology of alopecia areata is unknown, it is generally thought to be an autoimmune condition.
+The immune system typically defends the body against diseases, but in alopecia areata, immune system cells unintentionally target hair follicles, making it one of the most common alopecia areata causes.
 Hair falls out in patches as a result of this immune-mediated onslaught that stops the creation of new hair.

-• Dysregulation of the immune system is also a key component of the illness.
+Dysregulation of the immune system is also one of the most common alopecia areata causes.
 T-lymphocytes, a subset of white blood cells, gather and target hair follicles in alopecia areata.
 This causes irritation, which throws off the regular hair cycle and causes hair to prematurely reach the shedding phase.

 Alopecia areata is characterized by abrupt, uneven hair loss.
 Small, smooth, spherical patches of hair usually come out on the scalp, although it can also affect body hair, eyelashes, eyebrows, and beards.
 Before hair loss happens, some people may experience tingling, itching, or a mild burning sensation in the affected areas.